ArduPilot/ardupilot_wiki/common/source/docs/common-canbus-setup-advanced.rst

 120 Ω nominal twisted pair.

 Most autopilots that run ArduPilot have either one or two CAN interfaces for connection of different devices.
+ArduPilot can support up to 3 CAN interfaces.
 The setup of the interfaces can be made in a way that will provide redundancy or maximum throughput or a mix of both.
-This is accomplished with a three layer approach, where apart from the physical interface there exist a driver layer that represents a specific protocol and a software layer (ArduPilot) that communicates on CAN bus through these drivers.
+This is accomplished with a three layer approach, where apart from the physical interface there exists a driver layer that represents a specific protocol and a software layer (ArduPilot) that communicates on CAN bus through these drivers.

-Each physical interface can be virtually connected to one of the drivers that represent protocols to be used.
+Each physical interface can be virtually connected to one of up to three drivers that represent the protocols to be used.
-For example, the most common scenario will be one driver of UAVCAN with both interfaces connected to it.
-Such setup will provide redundancy for devices with two CAN interfaces and full functionality for devices with one CAN interface.
+For example, the most common scenario will be with all interfaces connected to a UAVCAN driver.
+Such setup will provide redundancy for devices with up to three CAN interfaces and full functionality for devices with one CAN interface.

 Configuration settings
 ======================